moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Create and add JupyterLab SSH key to GitHub

-So you can access GitHub repositories from JupyterLab, you need an SSH key to connect the two.
+To access GitHub repositories from JupyterLab, you need an SSH key to enable secure communication and authentication between the two services.
 Do not try to use an existing SSH key; each tool you use requires a unique key.

 To create an SSH key in JupyterLab: